canalplus/rx-player/doc/api/index.md

       characteristics of the track.
       (see [HDR support documentation](./hdr.md#hdrinfo))

-  - ``signInterpreted`` (``Boolean|undefined``): If set to `true`, the track is known to contain an interpretation in sign language.
+  - ``signInterpreted`` (``Boolean|undefined``): If set to `true`, this track is known to contain an interpretation in sign language.
     If set to `false`, the track is known to not contain that type of content.
     If not set or set to undefined we don't know whether that video track contains an interpretation in sign language.

-  - ``isTrickModeTrack`` (``Boolean``): If set to `true`, the track is a trick mode track.
-The trick mode track proposes video content that is often encoded with a very low framerate because the content is not intended to be played at regular framerate and because the chunks must be faster to load for sthe client.
+  - ``isTrickModeTrack`` (``Boolean|undefined``): If set to `true`, this track is a trick mode track.
+This type of tracks proposes video content that is often encoded with a very low framerate with the purpose to be played more efficiently at a much higher speed.

+    To enter or exit a mode where trickmode tracks are used instead of regular non-trickmode ones, you can use the `setPlaybackRate` function.

-  - ``trickModeTracks`` (``Object | undefined``): Trick mode video tracks attached to the video track.
-It contains the same properties that a video track, exepct the trickModeTracks property.
-It is undefined if no available tracks.
-When changing the playback rate with [setPlaybackRate](#setPlaybackRate), the RxPlayer will switch to the first of these tracks, if it is defined.
+  - ``trickModeTracks`` (``Object | undefined``): Trick mode video tracks attached to this video track.

-``undefined`` if no video content has been loaded yet or if its information is unknown.
+    Each of those objects contain the same properties that a regular video track (same properties than what is documented here).

+    It this property is either `undefined` or not set, then this track has no linked trickmode video track.

 --